evert/evert.github.com/_posts/2024/2024-09-23-discovering-features-with-http-options.md

 GET /path HTTP/1.1
 ```

-But, there are a few other request lines formats that are rarely used.
+But, there are a few other "request line" formats that are rarely used.
 One of
 them lets you discover features available on an entire server, using the
 asterisk: